Authentication & Backends

 Git Gateway could also be modified to support other Git hosts.
 If you’re interested, you can file an issue (or a pull request!) in the git-gateway repo.

 External OAuth Clients

-If you would like to facilitate your own OAuth authentication rather than use Netlify’s service, you can use one of the community-maintained projects below.
+If you would like to facilitate your own OAuth authentication rather than use Netlify’s service or implicit grant, you can use one of the community-maintained projects below.
 Feel free to submit a pull request if you’d like to add yours!

 |@vencax||GitHub, GitHub Enterprise||Node.js||Repo|

 Check each project’s documentation for instructions on how to configure it.

 gitlab backends all allow some additional optional fields for certain use

 cases.
 A full reference is below.
 Note that these are properties of the

 backend field, and should